 The documentary's title comes from Hansberry's belief that “one cannot live with sighted eyes and feeling heart and not know or react to the miseries which afflict this world.”

-For more on Lorraine Hansberry, Beacon Press will release the multi-dimensional and illuminating biography: Looking for Lorraine by Princeton professor Imani Perry.
+For more on Lorraine Hansberry, Beacon Press has released the multi-dimensional and illuminating biography: Looking for Lorraine by Princeton professor Imani Perry.
+SCREENING DATES

 Please place all digital subscription and rental orders directly with those providers.